 - In the end, Gowardhan aarti has to be performed and prasad to be served to all other devotees present.

 God always has its way to bless you, however, astrology is always there to help you.
-Get a free astrology yearly report now!
+Get a free Horoscope yearly report now!

 Annakut Puja and Chappan Bhog